terryzhao127/tensorflow-windows-build-script/README.md

 ### Prerequisites

-*For Buiding CPU Version:* If you build with CPU version, you need no more preparation.
+You may need to do some preparations below:

-*For Building GPU Version:* If you build with GPU version, you need to follow this [official guide](https://www.tensorflow.org/install/gpu) to install necessary dependencies.
+* **If you need to build GPU version,** you need to follow this [official guide](https://www.tensorflow.org/install/gpu) to install GPU support.

+* **If you need to build C++ API,** you should add symbols that you need into `patches\tf_exported_symbols_msvc.lds`.
+If you don't know what symbols you need, never mind and skip this step.
+When you use the built C++ API, the linker will probably give you link errors, telling what symbols you need.

 ### Building